umermansoor/autoscan/README.md

 ### Common Issues

 **ImportError or Module Not Found**
-- Ensure you've activated your virtual environment or conda environment
+- Ensure you've **activated your virtual environment**: `poetry shell`
-- Verify all dependencies are installed: `pip install -r requirements.txt`
+- Verify installation: `poetry install`

 **PDF Processing Errors**
 - Make sure Poppler is correctly installed and accessible in your PATH
 - Test with: `pdftoppm -h` (should show help if Poppler is installed)

-**API Rate Limits**
-- Gemini: Very generous free tier limits
-- OpenAI: Check your usage at [platform.openai.com](https://platform.openai.com/usage)
-- Consider using `--accuracy low` for faster processing with concurrent requests
+**Python Version Issues**
+- Requires Python 3.12+.
+Check with: `python --version`
+- If using older Python, consider upgrading or using pyenv

 **High Costs**
-- Use Gemini models (significantly cheaper: ~$0.0006 vs $0.013 for similar documents)
+- Use Gemini models (significantly cheaper for similar documents)
 - Use `--accuracy low` to reduce token usage
 - Test with smaller documents first